Argonne-National-Laboratory/BCUS/README.md

 * R (>=3.1.0)
 * R packages: sensitivity, ggplot2, lhs, car, triangle, gridextra

 * BCUS makes use of .xlsx spreadsheets.
-While these can be read and written using OpenOffice or LibreOffice, some of the
+While these can be read and written using OpenOffice or LibreOffice, some of the functions, i.e. drop down list, will be eliminated.

 #### OpenStudio Install

 Download and install the latest OpenStudio from https://www.openstudio.net/downloads.

 *To make it easier to reference/access the OpenStudio Path, some users like to install OpenStudio in a root directory such as C:\openstudio-2.7.0.*

 #### Ruby Install

 * Install Ruby 2.2.4
 	For windows users it is recommended to use RubyInstaller obtained from http://rubyinstaller.org/downloads/.
 	For OSX and Linux users it is recommended that you use the ruby version manager (rvm) or rbenv: https://github.com/rbenv/rbenv.

 * Intall the required ruby gems with the command: